 SOCI 400: Senior Seminar (Fall only)

-SOCI 405: A Senior Thesis is recommended but not required (Spring only and requires a proposal by the Friday after Thanksgiving to enroll in this class).
+SOCI 405: Senior Thesis (Spring only and requires a proposal by the Friday after Thanksgiving to enroll in this class).
 See the Sociology Advising Guidelines.

 All electives for the major finished